 Certificate of Rehabilitation

-The Merced County Public Defender's Office has the forms for the Certificate of Rehabilitation and will draft and file the Petition with the Court for no charge.
+The Merced County Public Defender's Office has the forms for the Certificate of Rehabilitation at no charge.
 If the Petitioner's prior prison record is out of county the petitioner should have a copy of his/her rap sheet which can be obtained from any livescan location.

 If the Court issues/grants a Certificate of Rehabilitaion, the certificate is forwarded to the Governor's Office in Sacramento where it automatically becomes an application for a pardon.
 The Governor's receipt of a Certificate of Rehabilitation does not guarantee that a pardon will be granted.

 The Certificate or Rehabilitation and Pardon Applications can be acquired at the Public Defenders Office.
 When you come in you will fill out an information sheet so that the attorney can review your information and let you know if you are eligible for the certificate.

 The traditional pardon procedure is available to people who are ineligible for a Certificate of Rehabilitation.
 This procedure is used primarily by people who were convicted of a crime in California and now reside outside the state.
 The traditional pardon procedure is also available to people who are not eligible for a Certificate of Rehabilitation because they have been convicted of specified sex offenses or misdemeanor offenses.

 Applicants for a traditional pardon may obtain the application either by accessing the Governor's website, or by requesting an application in writing at the following address: